rusoto/rusoto.github.io/src/migrations.md

 ### Rusoto Versions < 0.38.0 to Versions >= 0.38.0 Error Handling
 Rusoto version 0.38.0 introduced the enum `rusoto_core::RusotoError`.
-In versions before 0.38.0 errors would be typed as themsevles such as  `rusoto_s3::CreateBucketError`.
+In versions before 0.38.0 errors would be typed as themselves such as  `rusoto_s3::CreateBucketError`.
 In versions >= 0.38.0 the service method errors would be wrapped in the new enum, such as `rusoto_core::RusotoError<rusoto_s3::CreateBucketError>`.